pddl-assignment/pddl/README.md

 # pddl
-A solution to second assignment given in CISC 352.
+A solution to the second assignment given in CISC 352.